adricu/adchpp/readme.txt

-stlport (on mingw, http://sf.net/projects/stlport, unzip in adchpp root) boost (http://www.boost.org) scons (http://www.scons.org)
+stlport (on mingw, http://sf.net/projects/stlport, unzip in adchpp root) boost (http://www.boost.org) scons (http://www.scons.org) swig 1.3.29+

 ** Important!!
 The hub will _NOT_ run on Win9x/ME. **

 On the client side, I've only tested with DC++.

+-- Building --
+Install boost, swig and scons.
+Ensure that your compiler is available in the PATH.
+To build with gcc (*nix, mingw), run "scons" in the adchpp root folder.
+To build with msvc (windows), run "scons tools=default" in the adchpp root folder.
+To build build a release build, add "mode=release" to the build line.

 -- Command line options --